eugenioenko/bb-forum/README.md

 ### > [Live preview here](https://bbforum.yy-dev.top)

-This is a Work In Progress of a minimalisting bulleting board
+This is a Work In Progress of a minimalisting bulletin board

 ## Features